dpretet/friscv/test/apps/README.md

 # Apps Tetsuite

+## Overview

-This testsuite is composed by several small and basic applications
+This testsuite is composed by several applications, stressing out C toolchain and benchmarking the core.

 The testbench provides two configurations: